 This elective course is offered for students interested in building skills in music literacy, aural dictation, and composition.

-A standard vocal ensemble with many performance opportunities throughout the year.
+Our choir is a standard vocal ensemble with many performance opportunities throughout the year.
 Students have assistive technology available to them every day in the classroom to support music literacy.

 Spring Musical and Fall Play

 Each year, Lawrence mounts two full-length staged productions- one musical and one play.
 Rehearsals and learning materials are specially designed to meet the needs of our performers.

 Students interested in learning the technical aspects of theater may volunteer on the tech crew for performance events.
 They will learn about stage lighting and sound on Lawrence’s state-of-the-art equipment.